xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

 * Jan.
+30, 2024
+   * Complete Preview Activity 1.4.1.
+   * Work on Homework 3 WileyPLUS.
+   * Quiz 2 on Thursday will cover Goal 1, 2, 3.

+* Jan.
 25, 2024
    * Complete Activity 1.2.3.
 Let me know if you want to present.
    * Complte Homework 2 in WileyPLUS.